 - red pepper flakes, optional

-- Use a fork and smash up one-half cup of the reserved butter beans, add to the broth, add in the remaining butter beans, the pork, and fresh chopped collards, simmer until the greens are cooked through, around ten to fifteen minutes
+- Use a fork and smash up one-half cup of the butter beans, add to the broth, add in the remaining butter beans, the pork, and fresh chopped collards, simmer until the greens are cooked through, around ten to fifteen minutes

-- Tumble in the pasta and continue simmering until the pasta is hot and soup has lightly thickened
+- Tumble in the cooked pasta and continue simmering until the pasta is hot and soup has lightly thickened

-- Season soup with salt, pepper, and some red pepper flakes, if using
+- Season soup with salt, pepper, and a pinch of red pepper flakes

 - Serve alongside some crusty bread